FRANCIS BEN KAIFALA

 On the International Scene, Francis Ben Kaifala was recruited by the United Nation's Economic Commission for Africa (UNECA) on the Young Africa Lawyers (YAL) Programme as one of the Trained and Specialist Climate Change Negotiators who represent Africa in Global Climate change and related Negotiations.
 He is also President of the Network of Anti-Corruption Agencies in West Africa (NACIWA).

 Despite all these achievements, which are a testament of Francis' continued quest for excellence and dedication to hard work, Francis remains humble and conducts himself with absolute humility and utmost respect for all who meet him and softens hearts and wins allies with his trademark smile and bushy, but well-kept, dark hair.
-He is a devout Roman Catholic, plays squash well, loves good music, supports Manchester United and enjoys clean parties.
+He is a devout Roman Catholic, plays squash well, loves exercise, good music, supports Manchester United and enjoys clean parties.
 Even though a workaholic, Francis finds time to watch movies, spend time with friends and family; and engages in philanthropy in his community and beyond.
 Francis loves a good life but he neither smokes cigarette nor drinks alcohol.